DPrajwal/Hello-World/README.md

 # Hello-World
-starting to use github
+Starting to use github.
-I have just made the acccount and tryint hoe to use it Hope I learn it well.
+I have just made the acccount and trying to use it.
+Hope I learn it well.